konratp/uchicago-data-visualization/Proposal/Proposal.md

 the README file for the WTA data [here](data/wta/README.md).

 ### Research Question(s)
+---

-Question 1: Does the (long-term) fluctuation in rankings differ significantly between men and women?
+#### **Question 1**: Do (long-term) fluctuations in rankings differ significantly between men and women?

+To address this, we will make a plot with time on the x-axis, and the fluctuation on the y-axis, one line for women and another for women.
+So it will show the time evolution of the fluctuations.
+The exact details will be determined later.

-Question 2: Does the (short-term) fluctuation in matches (measured by tracking average number of service breaks per match in a season) differ significantly between men and women?
+#### **Question 2:** Do (short-term) fluctuations in matches (measured by tracking average number of service breaks per match) differ significantly between men and women?

+Again, the plot will have time on the x-axis, and the fluctuation on the y-axis.
+Match data allows for access to more variables/dimensions.
+Thus, we could consider additional faceting over, say, match surface (clay, grass or hard courts).

+**Details:**
 The first question concerns long-term fluctuation in professional Tennis.
 A lot of Tennis players experience highs and lows, and very few constantly remain successul at the same level throughout their career.